mlberkeley/blog/_posts/2017-10-29-adversarial-examples.markdown

 Where $$ x_{target} $$ is what we want our adversarial example to look like.
 So what we’re doing now is we’re simultaneously minimizing two terms.
 The left term $$ \| y_{goal} - \hat y (\vec x) \|^2_2 $$ we’ve already seen.
 Minimizing this will make the neural network output $$ y_{goal} $$ when given $$ \vec x $$.
 Minimizing the second term $$ \lambda \| \vec x - x_{target} \|^2_2 $$ will try to force our adversarial image $$ x $$ to be as close as possible to $$ x_{target} $$ as possible (because the norm is smaller when the two vectors are closer), which is what we want!
 The extra $$ \lambda $$ out front is a hyperparameter that dictates which of the terms is more important.
 As with most hyperparameters we find after a lot of trial and error that .05 is a good number to set $$ \lambda $$ to.

-If you know anything about ridge regularization, you might find the cost function above very very familiar.
+If you know about ridge regularization you might find the cost function above very very familiar.
 In fact, we can interpret the above cost function as placing a prior on our model for our adversarial examples.
-What’s even cooler is that after we’ve done this we find that far more numbers converge.
-It seems that making adversarial examples that have been regularized to be more “number-like” tend to make them converge better during gradient descent.

 If you don't know anything about regularization, feel free to click on the blue box to find out more: